1024mb/save-file-attrs/README.md

   -sm, --skip-modified  Skip setting the "modified" timestamp.
   -sac, --skip-accessed
                         Skip setting the "accessed" timestamp.
+  -sl, --skip-links     Skip symbolic links and junctions.
 ```

 Exclusions:
 -------------------------
-Exclusion support now gitignore syntax for pattern rules, it should behave exactly as git.
+Exclusion support gitignore syntax for pattern rules, it should behave exactly as git.
-Individual patterns can be specified with `--exclude` or one or more ignore files can be supplied with
+Individual patterns can be specified with `--exclude` and/or one or more ignore files can be supplied with
 `--ignore-file`.
 By default exclusions are case-sensitive, using `--exclusions-ignore-case` will ignore the casing.